 A two-month study showed highly positive effects of calcium fructoborate on osteoarthritis symptoms.
-In the group with severe osteoarthritis, (patients received 12 mg/day of boron) pain reduction was 48% at 4 weeks and 65% at 8 weeks.
-40% of patients reduced or stopped using ibuprofen as a pain killer during the first 4 weeks, and 75% had quit intake of ibuprofen by 8 weeks.
-Joint rigidity disappeared in one-half of the severe osteoarthritis patients in the first 4 weeks.
+In the group with severe osteoarthritis (patients received 12 mg/day of boron), pain reduction was 48% at four weeks and 65% at eight weeks.
+40% of patients reduced or stopped using ibuprofen as a pain killer during the first four weeks, and 75% had quit intake of ibuprofen by eight weeks.
+Joint rigidity disappeared in one-half of the severe osteoarthritis patients in the first four weeks.

-In the group of patients with mild and medium osteoarthritis (6 mg/day of boron supplementation), by 8 weeks 67% had stopped using anti-inflammatory medication and all patients were rigidity free.
+In the group of patients with mild and medium osteoarthritis (6 mg/day of boron supplementation), 67% had stopped using anti-inflammatory medication by eight weeks, and all patients were rigidity free.

-Prostate, breast, cervical, and lung cancers proved to be most sensitive to calcium fructoborate treatment.
-A study published in “Anti-Cancer Agents in Medicinal Chemistry” (2010) found that boron-rich diets resulted in a significantly lower risk for prostate and cervical cancer and decreased lung cancer risk in smoking women.
+Prostate, cervical, breast, and lung cancers proved to be most sensitive to calcium fructoborate treatment.
+A study published in “Anti-Cancer Agents in Medicinal Chemistry” (2010) found that boron-rich diets significantly lower prostate and cervical cancer risk and decreased lung cancer risk in smoking women.

 Recommended doses of boron intake.

 Despite the numerous health benefits of boron in the human body and extensive studies, no recommended daily doses have been set for boron so far.
 20 mg/d of boron has been accepted as the upper intake level for adults.
 Reported rates for mean boron consumption vary depending on the culinary preferences and the boron concentrations in the soil: 1.7 to 7.0 mg/d in the United States and 0.8 to 1.9 mg/d in the European Union.